 A CRM opens great opportunities for small building product businesses and large construction firms alike, to thrive.
 Now more than ever, companies need to expertly manage their prospects with great care.

 You can make your life easier by automating your workflow.
 You’ll need CRM software that allows you to set-up custom rules and sales information to drive productivity in your construction team.

 Essentially a workflow will allow you to automate simple and complex business processes based on triggers that you set.

 You can even send follow-up reminders for your sales team to call potential prospects back.

 Wouldn’t it be great to see an overview of your entire sales pipeline with updates of the progress of each stage in the sales funnel?

 This is a great feature to utilise.
 If you don’t have a sales funnel, this feature is not one to go without.
 You’ll be able to have a bird’s-eye view of the whole funnel to keep your prospects in one place.

 Here you can view your deal stages and also keep track of how many deals each of your staff members are getting daily.
 Saving you time digging through files and inboxes to get a hold of this data.

-3. Measuring Your Building Product Return On Investment
+step 3.
+Measuring Your Building Product Return On Investment

 Measuring your return on investment (ROI) is essential to understand if you’re profiting from what you’re investing in.